ablejec/myblog/_posts/2014-01-12-tidy-up-your-r-code.md

 - R code
 ---

 Years ago I wrote a WinEdt script to tidy up a R source.
 I was not happy with loss of comments in the R obvious solutions at that time.
-This is a reminder for a Jihui blog about this question.
+This is a reminder for a [Jihui Xie blog post](http://yihui.name/en/2007/08/tidy-up-your-r-code/)  about this question.
 Here is, what he is using:

 {% highlight r %}
 tidy.source = function(file = choose.files()) {